csongorb/growingstuff/booklets/00_blank/readme.md

 - I think I need to take another pass at it with this in mind and see if it helps.
 - One of those release processes that surprise you by not just being "well... it's out there now, the end".
 - So that is the current state of consideration.
 More news as the situation develops.
-- there can be a general “move the thing” implied
 - It’s not valuable to be precious about it
 - I’m interested in maintaining the awkwardness/strangeness
 - Perhaps I will read this entry in two months and think, ha!
 Yeah right
-- Why?
-There’s the comedy value going on in there
 - I’ve maaaaaybe been overcomplicating how that should work
 - I think if you do all that you’ll be doing well.
 - The implication of underlying complexity really got me